shanmo/deep3dbox-mmdet3d/README.md

 # about

-- use mmengine to train on kitti dataset
+- [WIP] use mmdet3d to implement `deep3dbox` and train on kitti dataset

 # prepare dataset